 Meet Caroline Schaumann

 A native of Berlin, Caroline Schaumann received her Ph.D. in German Studies at the University of California at Davis, with designated emphases in Critical Theory and Feminist Theory and Research.
 After teaching at Middlebury College, she joined the Department of German Studies at Emory University.
-Schaumann has held an Alexander von Humboldt Foundation Fellowship for Experienced Researchers in Potsdam, two DAAD (German American Exchange Service) Research Fellowships in Berlin and Cechta, and a University Research Committee-Halle Institute Global Research Award in Munich.
+Schaumann has held an Alexander von Humboldt Foundation Fellowship for Experienced Researchers in Potsdam, two DAAD (German American Exchange Service) Research Fellowships in Berlin and Vechta, and a University Research Committee-Halle Institute Global Research Award in Munich.
 In 2018, she received the Robert B. Hascall Faculty Sustainability Innovator Award from Emory’s Office of Sustainability Initiatives.
 She has taught two semesters at Deep Springs College, and in 2024 was a Guest Professor at Innsbruck University, Austria.

 Matthews Crest, Tuolumne Meadows, Yosemite National Park